caseywstark/dachshund/README.md

 --------

 Dachshund is written in C++.
 You will need a C++ compiler, preferably with OpenMP support.
+On NERSC, make sure to use the gcc compiler rather than the default intel compiler (see http://www.nersc.gov/users/software/compilers/gnu/).

 The make system is straightforward.
-The root `Makefile` includes the `platform.make` file, which controls some system-specific settings.
-There are some examples in the `platforms` directory.
+Create the 'platform.make' file by copying the relevant file from the 'platforms' directory.
+The 'platform.make' file controls some system-specific settings, and there are examples in the 'platforms' directory.

 The default `make` target builds the dachshund library, the dachshund application, and runs the test suite.